 You may want to read:

 Even abiding by the best methods found in the Bible, it is possible to make a decision that you regret.
-Perhaps it is the wrong decision.
-Maybe it’s the right thing to do, but you’re struggling with doubt.
+Perhaps it was the wrong decision.
+Maybe it was the right thing to do, but you’re struggling with doubt.
 Fortunately, the solution is not that complicated.
 Here are two guiding truths that can help when it comes to second-guessing your decisions.

 It’s okay to change your mind as long as your new decision is biblically better and biblically permitted.
 Perhaps new information that you didn’t have came to light after you made the initial decision.
-Here are three examples that will illustrate this idea.
+Here are three examples of this idea.

 Example #1: You change your mind about being married.